Pictorial Space throughout Art History: Cézanne and Hofmann

 In 1985 Robert Casper self-published On the Essence of Pictorial Form: A Study of Fundamentals of Pictorial Construction Universal to All Great Periods of Art .
 Casper’s book explains pictorial space with clear diagrams and does not confuse it with other aspects of composition.
 Casper also created an illuminating internet interview in which he vividly demonstrates pictorial space and its importance in art.

 Of all these works only Loran’s and Hofmann’s are widely known.

 Though Hofmann’s paintings are fetching increasingly high prices as he gains recognition as one of the masters, his insight has dissipated.
 To achieve pictorial space is extraordinarily difficult; Hofmann’s students usually gave up the attempt when they stopped studying with him.
 Some of his students continued to use his terminology without fully addressing the plastic problem, thereby further obscuring the issue.
-In the e-book you are reading now, pictorial space is clearly explained.
+In the e-book you are reading now (as in Robert Casper’s internet interview – see above), pictorial space is clearly explained.

 Reading this e-book

 The links won’t work until all the plates have downloaded.
 Keep two windows open, the first to read through the book, the second to view the links, one-by-one.
 Move the two windows till they partly overlap; you can bring either to the fore by clicking on it.

 Plate 5: Canaletto and The Alunno di Benozzo

 Plate 7: Veronese and van Dyke

 Plate 8: Rembrandt and van Gogh